 2 min read

 Any form of cybercrime is punishable.
 For example, spreading viruses and other malware, phishing, identity fraud, invoice fraud, CEO fraud, and ransomware.
 Always report cybercrime to the police.
-You may also need to notify other organisations, depending on the type of cybercrime you are a victim of.
+Also report it to the Fraud Help Desk or the organisation that has been imitated.

-What should you do if you are a victim of cybercrime?
+What to do if you are a victim of cybercrime?

-If you are a victim of cybercrime, it is important that you hold onto as much evidence as possible.
-For example, a fake invoice or screenshots of text messages.
+If you are a victim of cybercrime, it is important that you hold onto as much evidence as possible (for example a false invoice) without altering it in any way.
 File a police report immediately.
 The police and the Public Prosecution Service can use your evidence to investigate the claim.
 Together with statements from others, it might be possible to combine information and provide insight into the way the criminals acted.
 The more information and evidence that there is, the greater the chance that the investigation will be successful.
+So, with you police report you help other entrepreneurs.

 Reporting cybercrime also makes it possible to recognise new cybercrime strategies and to adapt security software, antivirus programs, and systems.
 If you are insured against cybercrime and submit a claim for compensation, your insurance company will ask for a copy of the police report.

 Call 0900-8844 or +31 (0)34 357 8844 to make an appointment to file a police report.
 You can also ask for the presence of a digital detective.
 This helps to make the statement as complete as possible.
-You will be asked for information based on the elements of the criminal offence, such as:
+You will be asked for information based on the text of the law and therefore on the elements of the criminal offence, such as:

 • Is it a declaration against a private individual or a company?